Jheno11/Code-Machine-Learning/README.md

 - imbalance-learn Library

-Methodology for Code Usage :
+# 7. Methodology for Code Usage :

-1. Use race ipynb file to separate the race using raw data
+- Use race.ipynb file to separate the race using gene expression and phenotype dataset

-2. next step do DEGdeseq2 to find the outlier gene for further analysis
+- next step do DEGdeseq2 to find the outlier gene for further analysis

-3. next use Combine file to combine the DEG dataset with raw data to get the value
+- next use Combine file to combine the DEG dataset with raw data to get the value

-4. for some feature use ROC analysis to find more significant gene
+- for 139 features use ROC analysis to find more significant gene

-5. lastly use ResultsWhiteRace and ResultsBlackRace to find the model for white race and validate using black race
+- lastly use ResultsWhiteRace and ResultsBlackRace to find the model for white race and validate using black race

+# 8. Citation - Not Applicable

+# 9. License & Contribution Guidelines - Not Applicable